The DJAM curriculum

 Instrumental lessons (main subject)

-Duration: One lesson á 45 minutes a week
+Duration: 1 lesson of 45 minutes per week

 Subjects per week and level